mdclyburn/hume/README.md

 Beside that, ensure that the `libhume.a` archive is being compiled in as well.

+If one were to compile a program using Hume, one would execute the following command:

+`g++ myHumeApplication.cpp libhume.a -lSDL2 -lSDL2_image -lSDL2_ttf -lSDL2_mixer`

 License
 -------
 The source code for this project is licensed under the LGPL v2.1.